samoht/ocp-find/README.md

 the ocamlfind package.

-To use `lwt.ocp`, just include the file in your project and scan the working directory of your project with `ocp-build -scan.
+To use `lwt.ocp`, just include the file in your project and scan the working directory of your project with `ocp-build -scan`.
 You can then use `"lwt"` in the `requires` field of any `.ocp` files in your project.

 ### ocp-findpp